alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

+C++11’s `string_view` is one of the rare cases (for the standard library) where a span is not specified via a pair of iterators.
+It could have followed the precedent of the `std::vector` constructor design, but it didn’t.
+And so `$items_of` could not be used in the construction of the `string_view` in the output of `sorted_digits`.

 The output via a `string_view` could alternatively have been accomplished e.g. via `std::copy` and an output stream iterator, which is a more general approach:

 >     copy( $items_of( sorted_digits ), ostream_iterator<char>( cout ) );  cout << endl;